-In the case of McStas, the stratified sampling is used when repeating events, such as in the Virtual sources (Virtual_input, Vitess_input, Virtual_mcnp_input, Virtual_tripoli4_input) and when using the SPLIT keyword in the TRACE section on instrument descriptions.
-We emphasize here that the number of repetitions r should not exceed the dimensionality of the Monte Carlo integration space (which is d=10 for neutron events) and the dimensionality of the partition spaces, i.e. the number of random generators following the stratified sampling location in the instrument.
+In the case of McStas, an ad-hoc implementation of adaptive stratified is used when repeating events, such as in the Virtual sources (Virtual_input, Vitess_input, Virtual_mcnp_input, Virtual_tripoli4_input) and when using the SPLIT keyword in the TRACE section on instrument descriptions.
+We emphasize here that the number of repetitions r should not exceed the dimensionality of the Monte Carlo integration space (which is d = 10for neutron events) and the dimensionality of the partition spaces, i.e. the number of random generators following the stratified sampling location in the instrument.